-Course: Music 1 ATAR ✓
+Course: Music 1

-Prerequisites: Music mandatory course Year 8 (or equivalent)

-no additional experience or instrument skills are required.
+2 units for each of Year 11 and Year 12 Board Developed Course Prerequisites: Music mandatory course Year 8 (or equivalent) - no additional experience or instrument skills are required.
 Exclusions: Music 2

 In the Year 11 and Year 12 courses, students will study: the concepts of music through learning experiences in performance, composition, musicology and aural within the context of a range of styles, periods and genres.